Al3zama1/swe-notes/CCNA/54 - Wireless Security.md

 * Because the client and server authenticate each other with digital certificates, there is no need to authenticate the client within the TLS tunnel.
 * The TLS tunnel is still used to exchange encryption key information.
 ## Wireless Encryption Methods

+### WEP
+* Already covered above.
+* WEP is used for both, authentication and also encryption.
 ### TKIP (Temporal Key Integrity Protocol)
 * WEP was found to be vulnerable, but wireless hardware at the time was built to use WEP.
 * A temporary solution (TKIP) was needed until a new standard was created and new hardware was built.